y3owk1n/undo-glow.nvim/README.md

   fps = 120, -- change the fps, normally either 60 / 120, but it can be whatever number
-  easing = "in_out_cubic", -- see more at easing section on how to change and create your own window_scoped = false, -- this uses an experimental extmark options (it might not work depends on your version of neovim) }, highlights = { -- Any keys other than these defaults will be ignored and omitted undo = {
+  easing = "in_out_cubic", -- see more at easing section on how to change and create your own window_scoped = false, -- this uses an experimental extmark options (it might not work depends on your version of neovim) }, fallback_for_transparency = {
+  bg = "#000000", -- fallback color for when the highlight is transparent fg = "#FFFFFF", -- fallback color for when the highlight is transparent }, highlights = { -- Any keys other than these defaults will be ignored and omitted undo = {